filecoin-project/lotus/documentation/en/cli-lotus-miner.md

-   list-shards       List all shards known to the dagstore, with their current status initialize-shard  Initialize the specified shard recover-shard     Attempt to recover a shard in errored state initialize-all    Initialize all uninitialized shards, streaming results as they're produced gc                Garbage collect the dagstore help, h           Shows a list of commands or help for one command
+   list-shards       List all shards known to the dagstore, with their current status initialize-shard  Initialize the specified shard recover-shard     Attempt to recover a shard in errored state initialize-all    Initialize all uninitialized shards, streaming results as they're produced; only shards for unsealed pieces are initialized by default gc                Garbage collect the dagstore help, h           Shows a list of commands or help for one command